KittehOrg/KittehIRCClientLib/docs/ircv3.md

 This page documents IRCv3 features.
-With two exceptions noted, all of the IRCv3 3.1 and 3.2 specifications are implemented.
-Draft/WIP specs have some support (STS, SNI).
+With two exceptions noted, all of the IRCv3 3.1 and 3.2 specifications are implemented along with more recent specifications.
+Draft/WIP specs have some support (SNI).

 See the `CapabilityManager` and `CapabilityRequestCommand` for more details.